stretch07/msgroom-bot/README.md

 # msgroom-bot
 A Javascript library to create a Windows96 MsgRoom bot using Node.js.
 *Please note that this is NOT the official API for creating MsgRoom bots.
 The official API is not yet publicly released.*
+*Note that the npm version of this package has a CWE-912 vuln*
 ## Features
 ### Native command support
 Support for command prefixes.
 Commands trigger a function that the bot handles.